Concrete Slabs & Storm Surges: How to Dry and Restore Your Foundation After Flooding

 Phase 2: Structural Drying and Dehumidification

-• Injectidry Systems: For particularly thick or stubborn slabs, we may utilize specialized injection drying systems that push heated, dry air directly into the slab itself, ensuring a thorough drying from the inside out.
+For particularly thick or stubborn slabs, you may need to utilize specialized injection drying systems that push heated, dry air directly into the slab itself, ensuring a thorough drying from the inside out.

 Why Avoid the Quick Fix

-Our approach, built on 35 years of commitment and experience, ensures that the slab is dried back to safe, pre-loss moisture levels before any rebuilding or installation begins.
+Make sure you find a trusted slab foundation expert that ensures your slab is dried back to safe, pre-loss moisture levels before any rebuilding or installation begins.

 water extraction in Killeen, TX from Technique Flooring and Restoration